technoon-org/technoon.org/lesson_2/tutorial.md

 cat ~/.ssh/id_ed25519.pub
 ```

+* To copy-paste:
+  * In Git Bash on Windows, right-click to get copy/paste options or
+    enable Ctrl+Shift shortcuts in Git Bash options.
+  * On macOS you can pipe content to the clipboard: `cat
+    ~/.ssh/id_ed25519.pub | pbcopy`
+  * On Ubuntu, highlight the text to copy and then middle click to
+    paste.
 * Git also supports using keys to cryptographically sign your
   commits - providing evidence that it was actually you who made a
   commit bearing your name and email address.